AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

 To use the Microsoft Enterprise SSO plug-in for Apple devices:

+- The devive must be managed via Jamf Pro
 - The device must support the plug-in:
   - iOS/iPadOS 13.0 and newer
-  - macOS 10.15 and newer

-- On iOS/iPadOS 13.0 and newer devices, install the Microsoft Authenticator app.
+- Microsoft Authenticator app installed on the device.

   The Microsoft Authenticator app can be installed manually by users, or by deploying the app through Jamf Pro.
-For information on how to install the Microsoft Authenticator app, see [Jamf Pro's documentation](https://docs.jamf.com/10.24.1/jamf-pro/administrator-guide/App_Store_Apps.html).

-- On macOS 10.15 and newer devices, install the Company Portal app.

-  The Company Portal app can be installed manually by users, or by deploying the app through Jamf Pro.
-For a list of options on how to install the Company Portal app, see [Jamf Pro's documentation](https://docs.jamf.com/10.24.1/jamf-pro/administrator-guide/Managing_macOS_Installers.html).
+For a list of options on how to install the Microsoft Authenticator app, see [Jamf Pro's documentation](https://docs.jamf.com/10.24.1/jamf-pro/administrator-guide/Managing_macOS_Installers.html).

 > [!NOTE]
-> On Apple devices, Apple requires that the SSO app extension and the app (Authenticator or Company Portal) be installed.
-Users don't need to use the Authenticator or Company Portal apps.
+> On iOS/iPadOS 13.0 devices, Apple requires that the Microsoft  Authenticator app to be installed.
+Users don't need to use the Authenticator app.
 The app just need to be installed on the device.
 >
 > **[Jamf Pro and Intune integration for device compliance](../protect/conditional-access-integrate-jamf.md) is not required to use the SSO app extension.**